These guidelines can help you care for minor cuts and scrapes:

 - Wash your hands.
 This helps avoid infection.

 - Stop the bleeding.
 Minor cuts and scrapes usually stop bleeding on their own.
-If not, apply gentle pressure with a sterile bandage or clean cloth and elevate the wound.
+If needed, apply gentle pressure with a clean bandage or cloth and elevate the wound until bleeding stops.

-- Apply an antibiotic.
-Apply a thin layer of an antibiotic cream or ointment (Neosporin, Polysporin) to help keep the surface moist.
-These products don't make the wound heal faster.
-But they can discourage infection and help the body's natural healing process.
+- Apply an antibiotic or petroleum jelly.
+Apply a thin layer of an antibiotic ointment or petroleum jelly to keep the surface moist and help prevent scarring.
 Certain ingredients in some ointments can cause a mild rash in some people.
 If a rash appears, stop using the ointment.

 - Cover the wound.
-Bandages can help keep the wound clean and keep harmful bacteria out.
-If the injury is just a minor scrape, or scratch, leave it uncovered.
+Apply a bandage, rolled gauze or gauze held in place with paper tape.
+Covering the wound keeps it clean.
+If the injury is just a minor scrape or scratch, leave it uncovered.

 - Watch for signs of infection.
-See your doctor if the wound isn't healing or you notice any redness, increasing pain, drainage, warmth or swelling.
+See a doctor if you see signs of infection on the skin or near the wound, such as redness, increasing pain, drainage, warmth or swelling.